phpList/phplist-docker/README.md

 That is unfortunately not just yet too straightforward.
 Head over to https://www.docker.com and get started

-You need the following commands
+You need the following commands (I'm reporting the versions I have, May 2017)

     docker

+        $ docker --version
+        Docker version 1.12.6, build 78d1802

     docker-compose

+        $ docker-compose --version
+        docker-compose version 1.8.0

 ## configuration